Winter Wedding Bouquet Ideas

 Photo: Photography Anthology

 If you're a fan of red, consider elevating your winter bridal bouquet with deep red flowers.
-Your guests will be sure to exclaim their amazement as you walk down the aisle.
+Your guests will be sure to exclaim in amazement as you walk down the aisle.
 Red symbolizes passion, and you can choose from beautiful options like ranunculus, scabiosa, and dahlias.
 However, winter wedding flowers don't have to be limited to purples and reds.
 Why not also include tulips in your bouquet?

 4. Pastel Garden-Style